hamnaarif/Reveltek-Careers/Notes/pm_demo.md

 5. Use advanced markdown features like titles, bold, tables, etc. to improve the readability of the repository.
 6. Use mermaid.js to create diagrams, flowcharts, or other visual aids to explain the project.
 7. Use the Actions tab to automate something.
+8. Issue a Pull Request back into the repo.
+Use proper commmenting and be informative.
 ## Timeline:
 The applicant should create a timeline to show the stakeholders when the project will be completed.
 The timeline should include:
 - Milestones